biocore/pynast/_sources/install.txt

 Required software
 =================
 PyNAST_ is built on the PyCogent_ package, and uses uclust_.
-You must have PyCogent `1.5.3 <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_ and uclust `v1.1.579 <http://www.drive5.com/uclust/downloads1_1_579.html>`_ installed to run PyNAST_.
+You must have PyCogent `1.5.3 <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_ and uclust `v1.1.579 <http://www.drive5.com/uclust/downloads1_1_579.html>`_ or uclust `v1.2.22q <http://www.drive5.com/uclust/downloads1_2_22q.html>`_ installed to run PyNAST_.
 You should first obtain these software packages, and install them according to the instructions provided by their authors.

 Optional software
 =================
 If you'd like to perform pairwise alignments using BLAST_, MUSCLE_, MAFFT_, or ClustalW_, you must have those programs installed on your machine and in your system path.
-Currently tested versions are BLAST_ 2.2.22, MUSCLE_ v3.8.31, MAFFT v6.602b, and ClustalW 1.81.
+Currently tested versions are BLAST_ 2.2.22, MUSCLE_ v3.8.31, MAFFT v6.602b (**MAFFT v6.925b is known to NOT work with PyNAST**), and ClustalW 1.81 or 1.83.
 Note that PyNAST makes use of the legacy BLAST software, not BLAST+.

 Installation steps
 ==================
 #.
 Download PyCogent_ 1.5.3 (`src <http://sourceforge.net/projects/pycogent/files/PyCogent/1.5.3/PyCogent-1.5.3.tgz/download>`_) and its dependencies, Python_ 2.6 or greater (but less than Python 3.0) and NumPy 1.3.0 or greater.
+PyNAST was tested with Python 2.7.1 and 2.7.2 and NumPy 1.5.1, though other versions may work as well.

 #.
 Download and install uclust_.
-Binaries are available, or you can install from source (`binaries and src <http://www.drive5.com/uclust/downloads1_1_579.html>`_).
+Binaries are available, or you can install from source (`uclust v1.1.579 binaries and src <http://www.drive5.com/uclust/downloads1_1_579.html>`_ or `uclust v1.2.22q binaries and src <http://www.drive5.com/uclust/downloads1_2_22q.html>`_).

 #.
 From your command terminal on an OS X or Linux system, change to the directory where you wish to install PyNAST_.
 You can either download `PyNAST 1.1 from here <https://github.com/downloads/qiime/pynast/PyNAST-1.1.tgz>`_, or if you want the latest development version you can checkout the latest version of PyNAST_ from the GitHub repository with the command: ::